2017-2018 ConnectHome - Philanthropic Partnerships

 August 23, 2018 | 1:30 PM - 3:00 PM EDT

-This webinar series serves as guidance to help ConnectHome participating communities achieve their goals in connecting households to broadband and assisting communities in their digital literacy efforts.
-Presenters discuss topics in the ConnectHome Playbook and best practice examples from participating communities.
+This webinar series served as guidance to help ConnectHome participating communities achieve their goals in connecting households to broadband and assisting communities in their digital literacy efforts.
+Presenters discussed topics in the ConnectHome Playbook and best practice examples from participating communities.

 - Understand ConnectHome Playbook chapter topics and application